VictorChatterji/universal-angular5/README.md

 ### Installing

-A step by step series of examples that tell you have to get a development env running
+A step by step series of commands that tell you have to get a development env running

-Say what the step will be

 ```
 git clone git@github.com:VictorChatterji/universal-angular5.git